-Night sweats are repeated episodes of extreme perspiration that may soak your nightclothes or bedding and are related to an underlying medical condition or illness.
+Night sweats are repeated episodes of very heavy sweating during sleep, heavy enough to soak your nightclothes or bedding.
+They're often caused by an underlying condition or illness.

-You may occasionally awaken after having perspired excessively, particularly if you are sleeping under too many blankets or if your bedroom is too warm.
-Although uncomfortable, these episodes are usually not labeled as night sweats and typically aren't a sign of a medical problem.
+Sometimes you may wake up after sweating heavily, particularly if you're sleeping under too many blankets or your bedroom is too warm.
+Although uncomfortable, these episodes aren't usually considered night sweats and aren't sign of an underlying condition or illness.